 Hitachi Ltd., with over 100 years of manufacturing experience know-how, has been well ahead of today’s insights.
 The Japanese multinational conglomerate founded in 1910 has long understood that a company’s success is reliant upon connectivity and synergy between supply chains, software, processes, automation, and even geographical location.
 It was under this idea that Hitachi’s Fusion for Industry was born, which is wholly focused on supporting the North American manufacturing industry.

-Its three entities, JR Automation , Sullair , and Hitachi Industrial Equipment & Solutions America, are all headquartered in the American heartland, together supporting the vision of sustainable, in-house operations, with automation at the center of it all.
+Its five entities, JR Automation , Flexware Innovation, Sullair , Hitachi Industrial Equipment & Solutions America, and Telesis Technologies, are all headquartered in the American heartland, together supporting the vision of sustainable, in-house operations, with automation at the center of it all.

 Both automation and streamlining in manufacturing are crucial to the success of a business and, in fact, have become an urgent need.
 With supply chain disruptions and labor shortages at an all-time high, efficient factory production and automation are ramping up in a big way.
 So much so that in 2021 the President of the United States signed an executive order strengthening the buying of American provisions to ensure that the future of America is made by Americans.